 Marking the beginning of spring season is the festival of Basant Panchami.
 The festival has various aliases, spelt as Vasant Panchami and also known as Saraswati Puja.
 Basant means spring and Panchami means the fifth day, so Vasant Panchami literally means the fifth day of the spring season.
 It marks the official end of the winters and the onset of the spring season, with the dreary cold winds being replaced by warm sunshine and blooming flowers.

-In 2021, the Basant Panchami festival falls on 16th February.
+In 2023, the Basant Panchami festival will be celebrated on 26th January, the vidhi timings being 04:04 p.m. to 06:11 p.m.
 The festival is also referred to as Saraswati Puja in many parts of the country and involves worshipping Goddess Saraswati.
 People dress in yellow, as the colour is considered auspicious and represents the fully bloomed mustard fields of Punjab and Haryana.
-The colour of Basant is yellow which symbolizes peace, prosperity, light, energy and optimism.
+The colour of Basant is yellow which symbolises peace, prosperity, light, energy and optimism.
 As Goddess Saraswati is worshipped as the goddess of knowledge, wisdom, art and culture, children are encouraged to write their first words in front of her idol, to seek her blessings.

 Basant Panchami also announces the arrival of Holi which takes place forty days later.
 The Vasant Utsav on Panchami is celebrated forty days before spring, because any season’s transition period is 40 days, and after that, the season comes into full bloom.

 The festival is celebrated by people in various ways depending upon the region in the Indian subcontinent.

 Although the entire day of 16th February is considered auspicious, the timings for Vasant Panchami this year are 06:45 to 12:35.
 It is the right time to do the puja in the afternoon.